PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-01-28-rclone-backblaze.md

 tags:
   - backblaze
   - rclone
+  - truenas
+  - freenas
 ---
+I use Cloud Sync Tasks in TrueNAS to push data offsite into Backblaze, through TrueNAS you can push or pull data as needed but in a DR scenario you may not have your TrueNAS instance available.
+I wanted to know how to recover from just a laptop and these notes are what I put together to reference should that time ever come.

-## ReferencesYou need the `rclone` binary installed, I get mine from my "scoop.sh" package manager.
+You need the `rclone` binary installed, I get mine from my "scoop.sh" package manager.

 > ❗ There are important notes on interacting with Backblaze via Rclone in the [official docs](https://rclone.org/b2/).
 Read them.